akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Solving.md

 # Solving
 This section provides the guidelines for solving a CFD prblem in KratosMultiphysics and is organized as follows.

-1. Project parameters for KratosFluidMechnaicsApplication
+1. Explanation of Project parameters for Kratos FluidDynamicsApplication
 2. Modifications to Project parameters
 3. Remote Computing

-## 1. Project parameters for KratosFluidMechanicsApplication
+## 1. Explanation of Project parameters for Kratos FluidDynamicsApplication

-Project_parameters.json contains the all information that a KratosFluidMechanicsApplication needs to read the model, solve a problem and export the output.
+Project_parameters.json contains the all information that a Kratos FluidDynamicsApplication needs to read the model, solve a problem and export the output.
 It is directly read by the Main python file (which runs the simulation).
 The MDPA (model/mesh file) and fluid parameters file are linked to Main python file through Project_parameters.json.
 A project parameter file contains the following information.

 **1.analysis_stage** - Gives information to Kratos on which application to use